What to Expect

 In-Person vs. Virtual Final Interview Day

 If you have submitted all the required documents and are invited to a final interview, you will have the opportunity to choose which interview day you would like to attend.
-(ADD DATES).
-Slots are available on a first come, first serve basis.
-There are many choices in cities where we serve students (Baltimore, DC and Dallas/Fort Worth) as well as virtually.
-The interview day will include a mini lesson, group discussion/project, role play, classroom management task, a short one-on-one interview and two written reflections.
+Slots are available on a first-come, first-serve basis.
+There are many choices in cities where we serve students (Baltimore, DC and Dallas), as well as virtually.
+The interview day will include a mini-lesson, group discussion/project, role play, classroom management task, a short one-on-one interview and two written reflections.